-The 2022 Festival of Contemporary Music for All took place over the weekend 4-6 March with more than 30 events at 20 events throughout the UK and beyond and also online.
+The 2022 Festival of Contemporary Music for All took place over the weekend 4-6 March, with more than 30 events at 20 events throughout the UK and beyond.
 See the map at the bottom of the page for the Festival locations.

 The Festival is a biennial event, bringing together music makers of all experiences and backgrounds, providing opportunities to premiere commissioned works alongside professional players and take part in a range of workshops, developments and concerts.
 As a grass-roots expression of music making, the Festival provides opportunities for unique artistic experiences as widely as possible, opening a culture of musical participation in contemporary music making.

-Read about Listening Grounds, a major online project for the Festival.
+Read about Listening Grounds, a digital listening project for the Festival.

-Find out about my sounds, a free creative music project for 14-18 year old musicians, composers and sound explorers.
+Find out about mysounds, a free creative music scheme for 14-18 year old musicians, composers and sound explorers.

 This year’s Festival commissions were: